mshakya/piret/README.md

 # if you are in a LINUX system:
 sh ./test_pipeline_linux.sh

-# if you are in Mac OS X:
-sh ./test_pipeline_MacOSX.sh
 ```
-These shell script automatically creates `experimental_design.txt` and runs the pipeline.
+These shell script automatically creates `test_experimental_design.txt` and runs the pipeline.

 ##Dependencies